jimmycann/node-angular-seed/readme.md

 1. Install the latest [Node.js and NPM](https://nodejs.org).
 This config is built with Node V6.2.0.
 2. Webpack `npm install webpack -g` and ensure it is available on your PATH
+2. Gulp `npm install gulp -g` and ensure it is available on your PATH

 ## Setup